aboueleyes/the-conqueror/README.md

 ### Who is this game for
   - For anyone who wants to learn about OOP, MVC, Swing.
   - For anyone who might find this game fun :relieved:.
-  - For my future employer who will accept my resume when he sees this wonderful clean code game :"D.
+  - For my future employer who will accept my resume when seeing this wonderful clean code game :"D.
 ## Project Structure
 <details>